 There’s generally a trade-off between breatheability (i.e. how sweaty the feet become) and leakiness (i.e. how much water from the outside makes it past the membrane and into the boot).

-If water somehow got into the boot from the top, then the Gore-tex would work against us by trapping and pooling the water in the shoe making them even heavier and forcing each leg to lift more weight with each step.
+If water somehow got into the boot from the top, then the Gore-tex would work against us by acting more like a bucket given that it traps and pools the water inside the shoe making them even heavier and forcing each leg to lift more weight with each step.

 Moreover, the persistent moisture would create conditions that would compromise the integrity of our feet from fungal infections to blisters as well as cuts from chafing.

-While waterproof hiking boots have sturdy ankle support and good traction, they also tend to be heavy.
+While hiking boots have sturdy ankle support, good traction, and good protection (almost like foot armor), they also tend to be heavy (especially if they’re truly waterproof, which most of them aren’t).

 PROS: